-Other areas:
+X Other areas: Community Room - Daily

 - X Measures are in place to ensure use of appropriate face coverings by all staff, students and visitors at all times.
-These may include (check all that apply): - X Staff, parents and students are informed of the requirement for face masks prior to the start of school and on a regular basis throughout the school year. - X All students over age 2 are required to wear face masks at all times while on school property except while eating, drinking or carrying out other activities that make that preclude use of face masks. - X Alternative protective strategies may be adopted to accommodate students who are on Individualized Education or 504 Plans and who cannot use or tolerate face masks. - X Information is provided to staff, parents and students concerning proper use of face masks including the need to wash face masks after each day's use. - X Signage at the entry to the school, at the entry to the school office and throughout the school building reinforces this requirement and depicts proper use of face masks. - X As feasible, two face masks are provided to each student at the start of the school year.
-If that is not feasible, parents and students are given information concerning methods for making their own face masks. - X Parents of younger children are encouraged to provide a second face-mask for school each day in case the one a child is wearing gets soiled; this would allow for a change of the face mask during the day. - X Staff who are deployed at school entry or in hallways or other common areas to reinforce physical distancing also remind students of rules concerning use of face masks. - X Employees engaged in activities (such as provision of physical therapy or personal assistance to individual students) which may not permit physical distancing are equipped with appropriate personal protective equipment (gloves, masks, gowns, etc.) as appropriate. - X Staff taking care of a sick student are provided with a medical grade mask to wear themselves, and a medical grade mask for the student to wear (if it can be tolerated) until the student leaves the building.
+These may include (check all that apply): - X Staff, parents and students are informed of the requirement for cloth face coverings prior to the start of school and on a regular basis throughout the school year. - X All students over age 2 are required to wear cloth face coverings at all times while on school property except while eating, drinking or carrying out other activities that make that preclude use of face coverings. - X Alternative protective strategies may be adopted to accommodate students who are on Individualized Education or 504 Plans and who cannot use or tolerate cloth face coverings. - X Information is provided to staff, parents and students concerning proper use of cloth face covering including the need to wash cloth face coverings after each day's use. - X Signage at the entry to the school, at the entry to the school office and throughout the school building reinforces this requirement and depicts proper use of cloth face coverings. - X As feasible, two cloth face coverings are provided to each student at the start of the school year.
+If that is not feasible, parents and students are given information concerning methods for making their own cloth face coverings. - X Parents of younger children are encouraged to provide a second face-covering for school each day in case the one a child is wearing gets soiled; this would allow for a change of the face covering during the day. - X Staff who are deployed at school entry or in hallways or other common areas to reinforce physical distancing also remind students of rules concerning use of cloth face coverings. - X Employees engaged in activities (such as provision of physical therapy or personal assistance to individual students) which may not permit physical distancing are equipped with appropriate personal protective equipment (gloves, masks, gowns, etc.) as appropriate. - X Staff taking care of a sick student are provided with a medical grade mask to wear themselves, and a medical grade mask for the student to wear (if it can be tolerated) until the student leaves the building.

-NOTE: Staff and students who are alone in closed offices are not required to wear face masks.
-Students may also remove face masks when eating or napping or when wearing a face mask is otherwise impracticable (e.g., while showering, etc.).
-The school may consider whether it is appropriate for a teacher in the early grades to use a plastic face shield with a tucked-in drape below the chin as a substitute for a face mask to enable the youngest students to see their teacher's face and avoid potential barriers to phonological instruction.
+NOTE: Staff and students who are alone in closed offices, walled cubicles or other private, enclosed spaces are not required to wear cloth face coverings.
+Students may also remove cloth face coverings when eating or napping or when wearing a cloth face covering is otherwise impracticable (e.g., while showering, etc.).
+The school may consider whether it is appropriate for a teacher in the early grades to use a plastic face shield with a tucked-in drape below the chin as a substitute for a cloth face covering to enable the youngest students to see their teacher's face and avoid potential barriers to phonological instruction.